jupyter/jupyter/docs/source/what_is_jupyter.md

 - [The IPython REPL](https://ipython.readthedocs.io/en/stable/index.html)

-A long time ago, a precursor to Jupyter was created, called `ipython` (see the [History of Jupyter](LINK) to learn more about that).
+A long time ago, a precursor to Jupyter was created, called `ipython` (A soon to be released document "The History of Jupyter" will cover this in more detail).
 It provides advanced REPL features that are still used today in Jupyter software, as it is the default Python kernel bundled with JupyterLab and Jupyter Notebook.

 `ipython` makes some additional commands available that you can type directly alongside your Python code in your notebook cells.
 Read more about some of